Blog

 • Breathe.
 Focused deep breathing has been shown to have a calming effect, stabilizing the heart rate and lowering stress[27], particularly stress induced due to compromised breathing.

 • Sunlight and fresh air.
 Basking for short amounts of time in sunlight is known to boost BDNF[28] and lower corticoid levels[29].
 Spending too long in the sun can result in sunburn, subsequent inflammation and too long exposure to radiation.
-Genetic resilience and developed tolerances to sunlight differ from person to person.
+Genetic resilience and developed tolerance to sunlight differ from person to person.

 • Exercise.
 Moderate exercise tends to release endorphins and other “feel good” chemicals which can help to improve BDNF and lower stress levels.
 Exercise in moderation also contributes to improving overall cellular energy production and regulating metabolism, thus further contributing to boosting memory retention.[30]